thisiserico/preferences/code-semantics/guard-clauses/README.md

 For this particular example, several validations were involved.
 In other scenarios, there might be just one.
 But even if it's just for one, extracting a condition into a guard clause can be beneficial.
 Always put yourself in the shoes of a person less familiar with the domain you're working with.
-Make the code easier to understand for them, not faster to parse by a compiler.
+Make the code easier to understand for them, not faster to parse by a compiler nor faster to write by you.
 The times where code was meant to be optimized for a machine are gone.
 Nowadays, high level languages are meant for humans; assembler language is for machines.